eugenia1984/english/b1-english-for-developers/20-learn-determiners-and-advanced-use-of-articles.md

 - **The** -> is a definite article used before nouns that are already known or specific.
 For example: `The location to refer to a specific location they are choosing`. or `The rules to refer to known legal rules in Europe.

+### What

+**What** -> is an interrogative determiner used to ask about things or options.
+It comes before a noun in questions.

+For example:

+`What language are you coding in?` -> This asks which programming language someone is using.

+`What changes did you make in the code?` -> This asks someone to explain what they edited or updated.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>